takahish/japonica-notebook/README.md

 # japanica-notebook

 A docker image and container of Jupyter Notebook.
-The environment uses the [takahish/japonica-warehouse](https://github.com/takahish/japonica-warehouse) as database.
-The database is assumed that the data in the database is used in a training machine learning model or an autonomous AI system.
+The environment uses the [japonica-warehouse](https://github.com/takahish/japonica-notebook) as a database.
+It is assumed that the data in the database can be used in a training machine learning model or an autonomous AI system.

 ## Table of content